Competition, Persuasion, and Search: Introduction

-The dependence of the downstream search on the upstream contracting environment raises a natural question: How does competition, or lack thereof, among information brokers shape market efficiency and the welfare of the searching agent?
-To address this question, we embed a repeated contracting problem between an agent and a finite number of information brokers into a stopping game.
+To address these questions, we embed a repeated contracting problem between an agent and a finite number of information brokers into a stopping game.
 The agent (``he") has unit demand for a good and attempts to fulfill this demand in a downstream market by engaging in sequential search, following the canonical framework of \citet{mcc70}.
 In each period, he incurs a search flow cost and samples one good.
 However, unlike the standard model, he does not observe the good’s quality directly.
-Instead, he can acquire a signal about the quality of the sampled good from one of the brokers in the upstream information market.
+Instead, he can acquire a signal about the sampled good's quality from one of the brokers in the upstream information market.
 Each broker (``she") flexibly designs a signal and sells it through a take-it-or-leave-it spot contract.
-The agent buys one signal (if any), observes the corresponding signal realization, and then decides whether to stop and match with the sampled good or to continue searching in the next period.
+The agent buys one signal, if any, observes the corresponding signal realization, and then decides whether to stop and match with the sampled good or to continue searching in the next period.